-If we put together all the trains we’ve covered here, you can use railways to travel completely across the northern hemisphere when combined with flights or boats across the oceans!
+If we combine all the trains we’ve covered here, you can use railways to travel completely across the northern hemisphere when combined with flights or boats across the oceans!

 A World Trip by Road

-While we could probably come up with many more creative ways to get around the world (biking, swimming, hot air ballooning…), it’s probably best to finish off with a favorite of many travelers: a road trip.
+While we could develop many more creative ways to get around the world (biking, swimming, hot air ballooning…), it’s probably best to finish off with a favorite of many travelers: a road trip.

-It would be long, it would require a lot of fuel, and you may get tired of sitting in the same seat, but you could drive across the continental landmasses in the same way you’d take the train.
+It would be long, require a lot of fuel, and you may get tired of sitting in the same seat, but you could drive across the continental landmasses the same way you’d take the train.

-You’d have to book flights or boats across the ocean, of course, but you might be surprised how much of your round the world trip can be done on the road.
+Of course, you’d have to book flights or boats across the ocean, but you might be surprised how much of your round-the-world trip can be done on the road.